|Impressive free features||Costly compared to the competition|

 The LastPass user interface is easy to navigate, making it intuitive for users to organize their information by sorting different kinds of data into different menu options.
 Working and syncing across multiple devices and browsers is seamless, with little or no lag when syncing data.
 Its rich feature set offers powerful password generation, emergency access via SMS codes (if you specifically activate this feature) and emailed recovery passwords and one-touch login.
 The LastPass Security Challenge is a useful feature that audits the strength of your passwords and alerts you to potentially weak password choices.

-A major drawback to all of the above for LastPass, however, has become that, while LastPass’ functionality looks great in theory, more and more glitches in using the app and getting its automated features to work properly have been reported by users in recent years.
-Moreover, the company’s customer support — which operates by email only — is attracting a reputation for slow response times and ineffectiveness.
+But the company’s customer support — which operates by email only — is attracting a reputation for slow response times and ineffectiveness.
 These developments put a major asterisk beside LastPass’ claims to usability; software that’s only usable when everything is going right but that isn’t capably supported when something goes wrong can be a serious problem.

 One area where LastPass provides a particularly notable amount of streamlining and ease-of-use is in password sharing.
 The Sharing Center allows free users to accept and view shared folders and provides folder creation and editing access for premium users, all laid out in an easy-to-follow format.
 The user interface for password and folder sharing is similar enough to Google Drive’s filtering criteria that most users should be able to recognize the design principles and basic functions at work.
 On the whole, LastPass’ password sharing features are both secure and elegant, eliminating guesswork from the process and saving time.